St Giles in the Fields: Under the Lazar brothers

 Eventually, in 1391, Richard II sold the hospital, chapel and lands to the Cistercian abbey of St Mary de Graces by the Tower of London.
-This was opposed by the Lazars and their new Master, Walter Lynton, who responded by leading a group of armed men to St Giles, recapturing it by force, and by the City of London, which withheld rent money in protest.
-The dispute was finally settled in court with the King claiming he had been misled about the ownership of St Giles and recognising Lynton as legal Master of St Giles Hospital and the Hospital of Burton Lazarus with the Cistercian grant being formally revoked in 1402 and the property returned to the Lazar Brothers.
+This was opposed by the Lazars and their new Master, Walter Lynton, who responded by leading a group of armed men to St Giles, recapturing it by force and by the City of London, which withheld rent money in protest.
+During this occupation the Order of St Lazarus opposed with armed force a visitation by the Archbishop of Canterbury and many important documents and records were lost or destroyed.
+The dispute was finally settled peacefully in court with the King claiming he had been misled about the ownership of St Giles and recognising Lynton as legal 'Master of St Giles Hospital' and the Hospital of Burton Lazarus with the Cistercian sale being formally revoked in 1402 and the property returned to the Lazar Brothers.

 The property at the time included 8 acre of farmland and a survey-enumerated eight horses, twelve oxen, two cows, 156 pigs, 60 geese and 186 domestic fowl.
 Lepers were cared for there until the mid-16th century, when the disease abated and the monastery took to caring for indigents instead.

 The Precinct of the Hospital probably included the whole of the site now bounded by St Giles High Street, Charing Cross Road and Shaftesbury Avenue; it was entered by a Gatehouse in St Giles High Street.